nodezoo/nodezoo-github/README.md

 ## Running with Curl

-Any of the messages above can be run using curl in the following format
+Any of the messages above can be run using curl in the following format in the command line
 ```
 curl -d '{"role":"github","cmd":"get"}' http://localhost:52472/act
 ```

 ## Contributing
-The [NodeZoo][] org encourages open participation.
+The [NodeZoo org][] encourages __open__ and __safe__ participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.

+- Before contributing please review our __[Code of Conduct][CoC]__

 ## License
 Copyright (c) 2015, Richard Rodgers and other contributors.